airbnb/lottie-ios/README.md

 animationView4.setValue(UIColor.orange, forKeypath: "BG-On.Group 1.Fill 1.Color", atFrame: 0)
 ```
 The keyPath is a dot separated path of layer and property names from After Effects.
+LOTAnimationView provides `- (void)logHierarchyKeypaths` which will recursively log all settable keypaths for the animation.
 ![Key Path](_Gifs/aftereffectskeypath.png)
 "BG-On.Group 1.Fill 1.Color"